ranjodh-kaur/PPS_2022/Atisha-sharma/2221026/Program2.md

-## Program2: write a program for a addition of two number
+## Program2: Write a program for a addition of two number

 #include <studio.h>